 Our Elvis Presley Trauma Center and Inpatient Rehabilitation Hospital are built to help critically injured patients heal, regain strength, and return to independent life.

-That’s exactly what happened for Mike Owens and KeSean Lomax thanks to the care they received at Regional One Health and opportunities presented by Memphis’ Rollin’ Grizzlies wheelchair basketball team.
+That’s exactly what happened for Mike Owens thanks to the care he received at Regional One Health and opportunities presented by Memphis’ Rollin’ Grizzlies wheelchair basketball team.

-While the men were at different stages of life when they had to adapt to a new reality, both say two Memphis institutions – Regional One Health and the Rollin’ Grizzlies wheelchair basketball team – helped them find their way.
+Two Memphis institutions – Regional One Health and the Rollin’ Grizzlies wheelchair basketball team – helped Mike find his way.

 Ten years ago, Mike was fixing a flat tire when a distracted driver slammed into his friend’s truck, pinning him between the bumper and ground.
 He was airlifted to the Elvis Presley Trauma Center.
 To save his life, doctors amputated both legs below the hip.